fu-raz/Razer-Chroma-WLED-Connect-App/README.md

 * Do whatever you want with this app.
 Would be awesome if you dropped a message if you're using it
 * This solution uses some packages found on NuGet
 * Icon: [Led lighting icons created by Smashicons - Flaticon](https://www.flaticon.com/free-icons/led-lighting "led lighting icons")

+## Thanks
+* Thanks Jinx for testing the app
+* Aircoookie for WLED and help in the discourse group
+* Blazoncek for help pushing me down the UDP rabbit hole